codefresh-io/docs.codefresh.io/_docs/dashboards/home-dashboard.md

 ---
-title: "Global analytics dashboard"
+title: "GitOps Overview dashboard"
 description: ""
 group: dashboards
 toc: true
 ---

-Get a global picture of runtimes, managed clusters, deployments, and pipelines in the Home dashboard.
-The Home dashboard is displayed when you log in to Codefresh, providing system-wide visualization in real-time.
+Get a global picture of runtimes, managed clusters, deployments, and applications in the GitOps Overview dashboard.
+Get system-wide visualization in real-time for GitOps.

 Global filters allow you to narrow the scope of the data, and drill down into specific entities for more details.

   {% include
    image.html
    lightbox="true"
-   file="/images/reporting/home-dashboard.png"
+   file="/images/reporting/gitops-overview-dashboard.png"
-   url="/images/reporting/home-dashboard.png"
+   url="/images/reporting/gitops-overview-dashboard.png"
-   alt="Home dashboard: Global enterprise analytics" caption="Home dashboard: Global enterprise analytics" max-width="70%"
+   alt="GitOps Overview dashboard: Global enterprise analytics for GitOps" caption="GitOps Overview dashboard: Global enterprise analytics for GitOps" max-width="70%"
    %}

 ### Global filters
-Filter the view in the Home dashboard by runtimes and date range.
+Filter the view in the GitOps Overview dashboard by runtimes and date range.

 {% include
    image.html
    lightbox="true"
    file="/images/reporting/global-filters.png"
    url="/images/reporting/global-filters.png"
-   alt="Home dashboard: Global filters" caption="Home dashboard: Global filters" max-width="60%"
+   alt="GitOps Overview dashboard: Global filters" caption="GitOps Overview dashboard: Global filters" max-width="60%"
    %}

 ### Runtimes and Managed Clusters

 Identify the health of the runtimes and managed clusters in your enterprise.
-Health status is displayed for both hosted (if you have Hosted GitOps), and hybrid runtimes.
+Health status is displayed for both Hosted (if you have Hosted GitOps), and Hybrid runtimes.

 Managed clusters are external clusters registered to runtimes to which you deploy applications and GitOps-managed resources.